-I wanted to personally welcome you to this “OKRs 101” course before you’re off to the races with Ryan, Lisa, and our other talented What Matters team and coaches.
+I wanted to personally welcome you to this “OKRs 101” course before you’re off to the races with Ryan, Lisa, Jordan, and our other talented What Matters team and coaches.

 Throughout my life, I’ve had the great fortune of working with, and closely observing, some of the most influential companies and effective business leaders of the past several decades.
-My personal journey started when I was an early employee and Intel.
+My personal journey started when I was an early employee at Intel.

 There I met Andy Grove, the company’s eventual president and CEO.
 Andy was a legendary manager of people and, as history shows, a very effective leader.
 What I noticed during my time with Andy was that, while being wildly effective, his tactics were simple.
 He was a master of goal setting.
 His simple, proven principles led me to create the OKR framework.